 The Council on Research, or its subcommittee on award nominations, will evaluate the nominations and will forward recommendations to the Vice President for Research for the University’s Excellence in Research and Creative Activities Award.
 As an ex-officio member of the Council on Research, the Vice President for Research may participate in the Council’s deliberations.

 Nominations should describe all the information needed for review and selection of a successful candidate; however, additional information may be requested.
-Please submit nominations electronically to Elizabeth Rooks in the Office of the Vice President for Research at ERooks@albany.edu by November 1, 2014.
-Please contact Elizabeth Rooks at (518) 956-8176 if you have any questions.
+Please submit nominations electronically to Hannah Bandle in the Office of the Vice President for Research at email@example.com by November 9, 2015.
+Please contact Hannah Bandle at (518) 956-8173 if you have any questions.